Chaotic-Legend/Python-for-Kids/README.md

-# pythonforkids
+# Python-for-Kids
-The purpose of this repository is for the programming codes in the book called Python for Kids.
+The purpose of this repository is to save the programs from the book "Python for Kids: A Playful Introduction to Programming" by Jason R. Briggs.